KohlsAdrian/furb_api/README.md

 ------------|------------|-------------
 nm_login     | string    | Your username without @furb.br
 ds_senha     | string    | your password
-nome_servlet | string    | this is a redirect, only work this way, shitty developers!! 💩
+nome_servlet | string    | this is a redirect, only works this way

 ## Eg:
 ```